0xdmtry/sol-caching/README.md

 # The maximum number of slots to hold in the cache
 CACHE_CAPACITY=10000

+# The maximum number of slots to hold in the LRU cache
+LRU_CACHE_CAPACITY=1000

 # The maximum number of times to retry a failed RPC call
 MAX_RETRIES=3